-Total revenue generated in Singapore includes retail chain operations, truck tyre centres, local wholesale as well as the export of tyres and wheels to countries other than the 9 countries mentioned above.
-Singapore contributed 34% to the Group's total revenue.
+Total revenue generated in Singapore includes retail chain operations, truck tyre centres, wholesaling local as well as the export of tyres and wheels to countries other than the 8 countries mentioned above.
+Singapore's contribution amounted to 40% of the Group's total revenue.

-There are currently 17 Stamford Tyres Mart retail centres and workshops islandwide, providing customers with services such as wheel balancing. wheel alignment, maintenance car programs and aerodynamic kits.
-We have also complemented our retail operations with the introduction of three 24-hour mobile service vans to reach out to our nationwide, customers with the capability to perform tyre change and balancing as well as battery and oil change on-site.
+There are currently 15 Stamford Tyres Mart retail centres and workshops island-wide, providing customers with services such as wheel balancing, wheel alignment, and car maintenance programs.
+We have also complemented our retail operations with four 24-hour mobile service vans to reach out to our customers nationwide, with the capability to perform on-site tyre change and balancing as well as battery change.

-For commercial customers, Stamford Tyres provides total tyre management services and support to fleet owners to help them reduce vehicle downtime.
-Besides our existing truck centres in Jurong, Changi and Tuas, we have a fleet of 10 mobile service trucks to provide our commercial customers with emergency tyre change on-theroad.
+For commercial customers, Stamford Tyres provides total tyre management services and support to fleet owners which helps them reduce vehicle downtime.
+Besides our existing truck centres in Jurong, Changi and Tuas, we have a fleet of 10 mobile service trucks to provide our commercial customers with emergency onthe-road tyre change.